Brigitte Gabriel

-Brigitte Gabriel (بريجيت غابرييل; born Hanan Qahwaji, 21 October 1964) is a Lebanese-American conservative author, anti-Islam activist, and founder of the anti-Muslim group ACT! for America.
+Brigitte Gabriel (بريجيت غابرييل; born Hanan Qahwaji, 21 October 1964) is a Lebanese-American conservative activist, author and lecturer, and critic of Islam.
+She is the founder of ACT for America, an advocacy group that opposes Islamic extremism.

-Early life and education
+Early life

-Gabriel was born in the Marjeyoun District of Lebanon to a Maronite Christian couple.
-She says that during the Lebanese Civil War, Islamic militants launched an assault on a Lebanese military base near her family's house and destroyed her home.
-Gabriel, who was ten years old at the time, was injured by shrapnel in the attack.
-Afterwards, she and her parents were forced to live underground in all that remained, an 8 by 10 ft bomb shelter for seven years, with only a small kerosene heater, no sanitary systems, no electricity or running water, and little food.
-Gabriel also stated that she had to crawl in a roadside ditch to a spring for water to evade Muslim snipers.
+Gabriel was born on 21 October 1964 to a family of Maronite Christians in the Marjeyoun District of Lebanon.
+During the Lebanese Civil War, Muslim militants launched an assault on a Lebanese military base near her family's house and destroyed her home.
+Gabriel, who was ten years old at the time, suffered shrapnel injuries in the attack.
+For the next seven years, she and her parents were forced to live underground in an 8 by 10 ft bomb shelter with only a small kerosene heater, no sanitary systems, no electricity or running water, and little food.
+Gabriel had to crawl in a roadside ditch to evade Muslim snipers on her way to collect water from a nearby spring.

-In the spring of 1978, a bomb explosion caused Gabriel and her parents to become trapped in the shelter for two days.
-They were eventually rescued by three Christian militia fighters, one of whom befriended Gabriel but was later killed by a land mine.
+In the spring of 1978, a bomb explosion caused Gabriel and her parents to become trapped in their shelter for two days.
+They were eventually rescued by three Christian militiamen, one of whom had befriended Gabriel before being killed by a landmine.

-Gabriel wrote that in 1978 a stranger warned her family of an impending attack by the Islamic militias on all Christians.
-She says that her life was saved when the Israeli army invaded Lebanon in Operation Litani.
-Later, when her mother was seriously injured and taken to an Israeli hospital, Gabriel was surprised by the humanity shown by the Israelis, in contrast to the constant propaganda against Jews she saw as a child.
+Gabriel wrote that in 1978, a stranger warned her family of an impending attack by Muslim insurgents on the Christian populace in her area.
+However, the attack was thwarted by the Israeli invasion of Lebanon.
+Later, her mother was seriously injured in an attack and subsequently taken for treatment at a hospital in Israel.
+During this period, Gabriel's views on the Israelis changed as she began to question Lebanon's anti-Israel propaganda that she had witnessed as a child.